oldham123/cfa_level_iii/5 Private Wealth Management/Reading 12 Estate Planning in a Global Context.md

 - Since probate is costly, investors may attempt to avoid it by organsing transfer before death, through things such as *shared ownership*, *living trusts*, *retirement plans*, and so on

+- Investments in private companies can be an efficient form of estate planning, since the uncertainty of true value, as well as a lack of liquidity and control lead to valuation discounts

 ## 12.B Explain the two principal forms of wealth transfer taxes and discuss effects of important non-tax issues, such as legal system, forced heirship, and marital property regime

 - Assets can be transfers using **gifts** or **bequests**: